 While the announcement of a new discrete graphics card suggests Intel is building something separate from its existing integrated graphics for CPUs, that’s not entirely the case.
-They will be based on the same 12th-generation architecture used at the core of its integrated graphics for upcoming CPU generations like Tiger Lake but scaled appropriately.
+They will be based on the same 12th-generation architecture used at the core of its integrated graphics for CPU generations like Tiger Lake but scaled appropriately.

 Intel previously announced that there will be three distinct micro-architectures as part of the Xe range: